Dingo-Seven/Keebort-Resources/README.md

 # Keebort Resources

-A small repository containing useful links to resources pertaining to Cherry MX-style (for now) mechanical keyboards
+A small repository containing useful links to resources pertaining to Cherry MX-style (for now) mechanical keyboards.

-## Want to learn about Mechanical Keyboards?
+## Want to Learn about Mechanical Keyboards?

 Refer to this [YT Playlist](https://youtube.com/playlist?list=PLx8AJyqd8OBSjQh1ZHVFlEe6FgRSnn_T9&si=dc55ps5Kq5aa2R7B) for tutorials on various aspects of the hobby, and serves as great material for folks to revisit and rehash their knowledge base.
-You are more than welcome to contribute to this playlist by way of GitHub issues.
+You are more than welcome to contribute to this playlist thru GitHub Issues or if I post the playlist anywhere.

+## Want to Contribute?

+First and foremost, thank you for considering to contribute :D

+Currently, I am opening discussions to GitHub Issues to keep discussions open and transparent among members of the community.
+As of writing the first few iterations of the repo (mid-July 2024), The mission is, and always will be, to accumulate a breadth of knowledge and resources to share among beginners and enthusiasts (including prospective engineers/designers) alike, so that everyone can benefit from this set of resources.

+Full disclosure though, I am collaborating with some folks from the BehindTheBoard community to explore making resources similar to BlackSimon's chyna/budget sheets, but I will not be limiting any knowledge/contributions from other communities.
+Credit where credit is due.

+Here are a couple of things I'd love to address in some capacity in the future:

+- Gaining some level of organization similar to this [repository](https://github.com/Callsign-Dingo-7/UK-Happy-Hardcore-Resources) that I made for folks who were interested UK Happy Hardcore music production.
+  - I have some ideas in terms of separating keyboard tools, assembly, mods, and design or something along those lines, but I think I need to discuss this with folks who have been in the scene longer than I have to help guide me in the right direction.
+- I'm looking around for useful resources for things like designing, programming, and soldering keeborts to beefen this repo up.

-## Useful Communities to consider joining for keebort enthusiasts:
+## Useful Communities to Consider Joining for Keebort Enjoyers:

 - Bottom of the Board: [Subreddit](https://www.reddit.com/r/BottomOfTheBoard/) and [Discord Server](https://discord.gg/EgMsPG85Ke)
   - A prospective sister community to r/mk, catered to beginners and people interested in building keyboards across various different levels of budget.
 This entails searching for the best deals possible according to your preferences and budget allocations.